zhaoliuUT/tuning/README.md

 # tuning
 Python scripts for tuning curve optimization according to Efficient Coding Hypotheses

-Note: currently works for python 3.7.
+Note: currently only works for python 3.7 or above.

 ## Installation instructions